wufan-cse/IC-World/README.md

 We thank the authors for their contributions to the community!

 ## Citation
-If you find IC-World useful and insightful for your research, please cite our paper:
+If you find IC-World useful and insightful for your research, please consider giving a star ⭐ and citation.

 ```bibtex
 @article{wu2025icworld,